 Frequently Asked Questions

 Q1.
-What is a feasibility study?
+What is project feasibility?

 Q2.
 What are the main types of feasibility studies?